 3. Athlete A (2020)

 Directed by Bonni Cohen and Jon Shenk, ‘Athlete A’ is a documentary film that focuses on the years of unaccounted sexual abuse of talented teenage athletes.
 It follows a reporter from The Indianapolis Star who, while investigating the cases of sexual assault in schools, decides to look into the USA Gymnastics after getting suggested by a concerned source.
 When the investigation begins, the shocking reality of Larry Nassar’s unreported crime of sexual assault on young female gymnasts finally comes out, which puts him in a spot.
 The controversy and the horrifying details soon grip the entire country, which subsequently engulfs USA Gymnastics as well.
+You can stream the film here.

 2. Raising the Bar (2016)

-Starring Kelli Berglund, ‘Raising the Bar’ is the story of a young 16-year-old girl who literally raises the bar when it comes to her sport.
+Starring Kelli Berglund, ‘Raising the Bar’ is the story of a young 16-year-old girl who raises the bar when it comes to her sport.
 She not only shows true love and passion for gymnastics but also proves that chasing glory and succeeding at something are two very different things.
 It takes real courage to follow your heart’s intuition and walk on a path that most people would not.
-But Kelly does that very well even at the age of 16 and later she even reaps from what she sows.
+But Kelly does that very well even at the age of 16, and later, she even reaps from what she sows.

 Read More: Best Football Movies on Netflix